nanoporetech/dorado/README.md

 #### Using a Sample Sheet
 `dorado` is able to use a sample sheet to restrict the barcode classifications to only those present, and to apply aliases to the detected classifications.
 This is enabled by passing the path to a sample sheet to the `--sample-sheet` argument when using the `basecaller` or `demux` commands.
 See [here](documentation/SampleSheets.md) for more information.

-### poly(A) tail estimation
+### Poly(A) tail estimation

-Dorado has experimental support for estimating poly(A) tails for both DNA and RNA.
+Dorado has experimental support for estimating poly(A) tail lengths for DNA and RNA.
+Note that Oxford Nanopore cDNA reads sequence in two different orientations and transcript poly(A) length estimation handles both (A and T homopolymers).
 This feature can be enabled by passing `--estimate-poly-a` to the `basecaller` command.
 It is disabled by default.
 The estimated tail length is stored in the `pt:i` tag of the output record.
 Reads for which the tail length could not be estimated will not have the `pt:i` tag.

 ## Available basecalling models